 Among patients aged ≥75 years (n = 2,636), primary outcomes for intensive vs. routine BP management were 7.7% vs. 11.2%, p < 0.05.
 All-cause mortality was 5.5% vs. 8.1%, respectively, p < 0.05.

 The results of this landmark trial indicate that intensive BP lowering to a target <120 mm Hg is superior to routine management with a target of <140 mm Hg in high-risk nondiabetic patients with hypertension, including in elderly patients.
 There were also reductions noted in CV and all-cause mortality, accompanied by a reduction in CHF.
+An intensive strategy also reduced the risk of developing LVH among patients without baseline LVH and resulted in greater LVH regression among those with evidence of baseline LVH.
 An intensive strategy carried a higher risk of hypotension, syncope, and accelerated reductions in GFR (only in patients without CKD at baseline).
+There also appeared to be effect modification by baseline CV risk.
+For instance, patients with low 10-year Framingham risk scores had higher non-CV mortality with more aggressive BP lowering.
+High-sensitivity troponin and NT-proBNP may be helpful biomarkers for risk stratification.
 This is a landmark trial and is likely to result in a paradigm shift in the management of patients with hypertension.

 The trial design is also interesting because it suggests that hypertension treatment should be individualized based on underlying risk of CV outcomes rather than based on absolute values alone.
 This change has occurred in lipid management as well, based on the most recent Eighth Joint National Committee (JNC 8) guidelines.
 The public health importance of this trial will be large.
 These findings are contrary to the smaller ACCORD trial in patients with diabetes mellitus, where aggressive BP lowering was not associated with superior CV outcomes.

 Williamson JD, Supiano MA, Applegate WB, et al., on behalf of the SPRINT Research Group.
 Intensive vs Standard Blood Pressure Control and Cardiovascular Disease Outcomes in Adults Aged ≥75 Years: A Randomized Clinical Trial.
-JAMA 2016;May 19:[Epub ahead of print].
+JAMA 2016;315:2673-82.

 Bress AP, Tanner RM, Hess R, Colantonio LD, Shimbo D, Muntner P. Generalizability of results from the Systolic Blood Pressure Intervention Trial (SPRINT) to the US adult population.
-J Am Coll Cardiol 2015;Nov 9:[Epub ahead of print].
+J Am Coll Cardiol 2016;67:463-72.

 Presented by Dr. Paul K. Whelton at the American Heart Association Scientific Sessions, Orlando, FL, November 9, 2015.